Higher One/San Jac Card

 Go to www.SanJacCard.com and enter the required information to see the status of your card and the address to which it was mailed.
-If you did not receive the card or have lost the card you can request a new card.
-Please be aware there is a $5 fee for a new card that has not previously been activated.
+If you did not receive the card or have lost the card you can request a new card by visiting any campus Business Office.

 Call Higher One customer service at 1-877-334-1002.